KarelZe/thesis/references/obsidian/chapters/💡Tuning of models (semi-supervised).md

 - Justify training of semi-supervised model from theoretical perspective with findings in chapter [[#^c77130]] .
 - Use learning curves from [[#^d50f5d]].
+- for pre-training using ELECTRA see: https://blog.ml6.eu/how-a-pretrained-tabtransformer-performs-in-the-real-world-eccb12362950
+-